When the things of God take second place to the commandments of men

 Samaritans were the enemies of the Jews, and were looked down upon in their eyes.
 Here we are shown that a Samaritan took compassion on the very sort of man who despised him, giving a great deal of himself to ensure that the man was built up.
 In this parable we are told to seek the well-being of even our enemies, and that it is even they who are our neighbours.

 Moreover, we are shown that as we desire mercy we are to go and do likewise.
-Whatever wrong somebody has done, we are taught to show them mercy and compassion, just as Christ has towards us.
+Whatever wrong someone has done, we are taught to show them mercy and compassion, just as Christ has towards us.

 “But whoso hath this world’s good, and seeth his brother have need, and shutteth up his bowels of compassion from him, how dwelleth the love of God in him?
 My little children, let us not love in word, neither in tongue; but in deed and in truth.” – 1 John 3 v 17-18

 Love is shown in how we treat others.
 It isn’t just what we do that makes a difference, but how we feel inside, whether or not we feel love, mercy and compassion.
-Who will have more compassion than somebody who esteems themselves lowly, and who knows that but for God’s mercy they would be without hope?
+Who will have more compassion than someone who esteems themselves lowly, and who knows that but for God’s mercy they would be without hope?

 “For if ye forgive men their trespasses, your heavenly Father will also forgive you: But if ye forgive not men their trespasses, neither will your Father forgive your trespasses.” – Matthew 6 v 14-15